 You can use discounts in Checkout to reduce the amount charged to a customer for one-time payments.
 Coupons and promotion codes allow for great flexibility in how you define and use them.
 They can:

-- Apply a discount to the entire subtotal or specific products
+- Apply a discount to specific products

 - Reduce the total charged by a percentage or a flat amount

 - Create customer-facing promotion codes on top of coupons to share directly with customers

 Coupons specify a fixed value discount.
 You can create customer-facing promotion codes that map to a single underlying coupon.

 SPRINGPROMO can both point to one 25% off coupon.

 Create a coupon

 Coupons have the following parameters that you can use for one-time payments: